Zack Fair: Critical reception

 On the other hand, PSXextreme's Ben Dutka, felt that Zack was not worthy of his own game, believing that only players with "halfway decent memories" and a "hardcore completionist mentality" will be able to remember Zack's appearances in the original Final Fantasy VII.
 IGN UK expressed a mixed opinion about the character, feeling his personality was sometimes annoying, although it served to contrast with the serious attitudes of the other main characters.
 Similarly, VideoGamer.com's Wesley Yin-Poole called Zack Cloud's "identical twin in all but hair colour" and complained about his personality being "annoying" during the first half of the game.
 Destructoid agreed, telling players not to expect to enjoy Zack if they do not like "cocky teenagers" and even labelling him an "annoying cockhole".
 PALGN called Zack an unfamiliar character in the series since his only appearances were in backstories.
+Conversely, John Friscia of Escapist Magazine thought that Zack "reminds us that being hero doesn't have to be boring".

 There was also commentary about Zack's actors.
 Eurogamer praised Zack's English voice actor for doing a good job, noting "his character's maturing and developing over the 15-hour storyline".
-IGN AU's Patrick Kolan agreed, calling Rick Gomez's work "pretty likeable".Gameplanet criticized Rick Gomez' acting, finding it more immature than they expected.
+IGN AU's Patrick Kolan agreed, calling Rick Gomez's work "pretty likeable".
+Gameplanet criticized Rick Gomez's acting, finding it more immature than they expected.
 Caleb Pierce's work as the character in Reunion resulted in several complaints from reviewers due to lacking Gomez's appeal, making the character come across as untolerable due to lacking heroic and energetic tone from Gomez.
-The criticism from fans in regards to Pierce's performance as Zack resulted in websites noting that mods were created for the game to restore the original voice actors.
+The criticism from fans in regards to Pierce's performance as Zack resulted in mods being created for the game to restore Gomez's performance, among other voice actors from Crisis Core.